-You can learn to manage your symptoms by looking after yourself.
-Self care is how you take care of your diet, exercise, daily routine, relationships and how you are feeling.
+You can learn to help manage your symptoms by looking after yourself.
+Self-care is how you take care of your diet, exercise, daily routine, relationships and how you are feeling.

-Peer support means that you get support from people who have mental health problems.
+Peer support means that you get support from people who live with mental illness too.

 - how medication can be helpful,